Old Second Bancorp (NASDAQ:OSBC) vs. Franklin Financial Services (OTCMKTS:FRAF) Head-To-Head Survey

-Old Second Bancorp (NASDAQ:OSBC) and Franklin Financial Services (OTCMKTS:FRAF) are both small-cap finance companies, but which is the better stock?
-We will compare the two companies based on the strength of their institutional ownership, risk, analyst recommendations, valuation, profitability, earnings and dividends.
+Old Second Bancorp (NASDAQ:OSBC) and Franklin Financial Services (OTCMKTS:FRAF) are both small-cap finance companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their profitability, valuation, risk, earnings, analyst recommendations, dividends and institutional ownership.

 Dividends